HomeBlogComparing Baseline and Annual Audiograms: OSHA Compliance Guide

 What an Annual Audiogram Is

 Annual audiograms under 1910.95(g)(6) must be provided to every enrolled employee within 12 months of the last audiogram.
-Unlike the baseline, annual audiograms do not require a preceding quiet period.
-They must be compared to the baseline by a qualified audiologist or physician; reviewed within 30 days (21 days if an STS is found); and use a calibrated ANSI S3.6-compliant audiometer.
+Unlike the baseline, annual audiograms do not require a preceding quiet period — though it is recommended, particularly for workers with high noise exposure.
+Results must be compared to the baseline by a qualified audiologist or physician within 30 days (21 days if an STS is found).

-▶ Bottom line: The annual audiogram has no validity unless compared to a valid baseline.
+▶ Bottom line: The annual audiogram has no compliance value unless compared to a valid baseline.
 Annual audiograms without that comparison satisfy the scheduling requirement but not the monitoring purpose of 1910.95.

 Side-by-Side Comparison